ItsRoyScott/Lite/README.md

-## Importing FMOD Studio for a Game Project
+## Importing FMOD Studio into a Game Project